russellnomer/LotteryPro.App/replit.md

 ## Overview

-This is a full-stack web application for generating lottery numbers for Powerball and MegaMillions using statistical analysis.
-The project is evolving from a basic prediction tool into a commercial mobile platform with subscription-based community features, revenue generation for Russell Nomer, and potential Jackpocket integration.
-The system now emphasizes statistical transparency and honest disclaimers following comprehensive analysis of performance claims.
+LotteryPro is a full-stack web application designed to generate lottery numbers for Powerball and MegaMillions using statistical analysis.
+It is evolving into a commercial mobile platform featuring subscription-based community features, revenue generation, and potential integrations like Jackpocket.
+The system emphasizes statistical transparency and provides honest disclaimers regarding performance claims.
+Its purpose is to transition from a basic prediction tool to a comprehensive platform for lottery enthusiasts.

 ## User Preferences